Lil Peep: Tributes

-Numerous artists in the music industry paid tribute to Lil Peep following his death, including Diplo, Post Malone, Pete Wentz, Marshmello, Mark Ronson, Zane Lowe, Sam Smith, Bella Thorne, Trippie Redd, A$AP Nast, Rich Brian, Playboi Carti, Ugly God, Lil Uzi Vert, Lil Xan, Logic, Ty Dolla Sign, Lil Pump, XXXTentacion, Justin Bieber, Dua Lipa, and El-P. Jon Caramanica, a music critic for The New York Times, held a special remembrance podcast episode to honor Peep following his death which was released on November 22, 2017.
+Numerous artists in the music industry paid tribute to Lil Peep following his death, including Diplo, Post Malone, Pete Wentz, Marshmello, Mark Ronson, Zane Lowe, Sam Smith, Bella Thorne, Trippie Redd, A$AP Nast, Rich Brian, Playboi Carti, Ugly God, Lil Uzi Vert, Lil Xan, Logic, Ty Dolla Sign, Lil Pump, XXXTentacion, Justin Bieber, Dua Lipa, and El-P. Jon Caramanica of The New York Times held a special remembrance podcast episode to honor Peep following his death which was released on November 22, 2017.
 Good Charlotte also honored Lil Peep, releasing a cover of "Awful Things", which was shown at his memorial in Long Beach, New York on December 2, 2017.
 Three Days Grace paid tribute by posting a video on Instagram and Twitter of a remix of Peep's song "Witchblades" featuring Lil Tracy.
 The remixed song's beat was a slowed down instrumental track of the band's song "The Real You".
-Lil Peep would be mentioned by Juicy J (who had collaborated with him before his death) on Rae Sremmurd's "Powerglide".
-Lil Peep was also honored during the 60th Grammy Awards.
+Lil Peep was mentioned by Juicy J (who had collaborated with him before his death) on Rae Sremmurd's "Powerglide".
+He was also honored during the 60th Grammy Awards.
 On June 19, 2018, Juice Wrld released a two-song EP titled Too Soon.. dedicated to him and XXXTentacion, the latter being killed in June 2018.
-In The 1975 track, "Love It If We Made It", there is a lyric that gives a tribute to Lil Peep: "Rest in peace Lil Peep, The poetry is in the streets".
-In the song "Glass House" by Machine Gun Kelly, which pays tribute to many deceased artists, Lil Peep is mentioned in the lines: "Wish Lil Peep and me had met, but I can't get that back".
-Fellow emo rapper XXXTentacion shared similar sentiments, saying that if he and Lil Peep had known each other better that they would have been good friends.
+In the 1975 track "Love It If We Made It", there is a lyric that gives a tribute to Lil Peep: "Rest in peace Lil Peep / The poetry is in the streets".
+In the song "Glass House" by Machine Gun Kelly, which pays tribute to many deceased artists, Lil Peep is mentioned in the lines: "Look, wish Lil Peep and me had spoke, but I can't get that back".
+Fellow emo rapper XXXTentacion shared similar sentiments, saying that if he and Lil Peep had known each other better they would have been good friends.
 XXXTentacion recorded a verse for a song in tribute to Lil Peep prior to his own murder, which was later turned into the posthumous collaboration "Falling Down".
 Grimes stated that she wrote the song "Delete Forever" on the night of Lil Peep's death, with the lyrics being inspired by substance abuse.

 Lil Peep was cremated in Huntington Station, New York.
 On December 2, 2017, friends, family and fans paid their respects to Lil Peep at his memorial in Long Beach, New York.
 On the same day, a large image of Lil Peep was projected onto the side of the Houses of Parliament in London.